How Many Laces Are On A Football?

 The Forward Pass

-At first, when football was originated, it was a very rough game because players had to run with the ball in their hands to try and make a touchdown.
+At first, when football originated, it was a very rough game because players had to run with the ball in their hands to try and make a touchdown.
 This made it a very tedious sport because the opponents were too much for one player to bypass.
 Back then this style of play made the game have very rough players who played like animals, hitting each other and all that.
 It was so dangerous that nineteen players died and over one hundred and fifty players were severely injured from playing the game.
 This was only during the season of 1905.
-President Roosevelt had a son in college who liked to play the game, he also got injured and so the President called colleges together to have a meeting with all of them.
-He made them consider making the sport a safe sport, sixty colleges were in attendance of this meeting, and in 1906, some rules were changed, the forward pass was then added to the play.
+President Roosevelt had a son in college who liked to play the game, he also got injured so the President called colleges together to have a meeting with all of them.
+He made them consider making the sport a safe sport, sixty colleges were in attendance at this meeting, and in 1906, some rules were changed, and the forward pass was then added to the play.

 Maintain Your Grip

-The players who have been playing this game for a long time without having to make a forward pass, it wasn’t easy for them to get a grip on the new system of having to pass the ball correctly.
+For the players who have been playing this game for a long time without having to make a forward pass, it wasn’t easy for them to get a grip on the new system of having to pass the ball correctly.
 They were playing with inefficiency till a coach from Missouri’s St Louis University figured out from analyzing the ball that the lace on the ball was the key to having a good grip on the ball.
 His name was Eddie Cochems.
 Howard Bosey was the first man to Originate the spiral throw, this is a very common way that these players pass the ball.
 He was from the Wesleyan University in Connecticut.
-The spiral throw involves holding the ball around the laces, spreading your hands round in that area.
+The spiral throw involves holding the ball around the laces, and spreading your hands round in that area.
 He got the inspiration after learning the underhand spiral from a Native American.

 Alteration Of Designs